-If we are to prioritize conservation of functional coastal wetlands that include a significant representation of native species, we must seek new ways to manage habitats such as the Ladner Marsh.
-Active management may be required to maintain ecologically-desired species composition in the wake of environmental change, and should be informed by ongoing experimentation into the role of hydrogeomorphologic drivers, dispersal networks, recruitment strategies, disturbance, and invasive species management to achieve this goal.
+If we are to prioritize conservation of functional coastal wetlands that include a significant representation of native species, we must seek new ways to manage habitats such as Ladner Marsh.
+Active management may be required to maintain ecologically-desired species composition in the wake of environmental change, and should be informed by ongoing experimentation into the role of hydrogeomorphic drivers, dispersal networks, recruitment strategies, disturbance, and invasive species management to achieve this goal.
 In so doing, practitioners may enhance ecosystem processes within remnant coastal wetland habitats.
-This active management process also presents a timely and necessary opportunity in the Pacific Northwest of North America to engage with First Nations to revive traditional management practices in tidal wetlands, such as select mechanical disturbance (Turner, 2014): working with traditional knowledge holders in these ecosystems may yield deeper understanding of plant community function and habitat stability, which would enhance ecosystem resilience and potentially lead to positive effects on regionally important salmonid and shorebird populations while contributing to reconciliation between Indigenous and colonial cultures.
+This active management process also presents a timely and necessary opportunity in the Pacific Northwest of North America to engage with First Nations to revive traditional management practices in tidal wetlands, such as select mechanical disturbance (Turner, 2014).
+Working with traditional knowledge holders in these ecosystems may yield deeper understanding of plant community function and habitat stability, which would enhance ecosystem resilience and potentially lead to positive outcomes on regionally important salmonid and shorebird populations while contributing to reconciliation between Indigenous and colonial cultures.